siaf/EchoMind/README.md

 termonitor
 ```

-This will start a new shell session and log all terminal I/O to the default log directory.
+This will start a new shell session (using your default shell, e.g., zsh on macOS) and log all terminal I/O to the default log directory.
+The monitoring works seamlessly with zsh, bash, and other common shells.

 Options:
 - `--log-dir`: Specify a custom directory for log files (default: ~/.termonitor/logs)